Noosa National Park Coastal Track | Voted Australia's Best | Sunshine Coast

-Noosa Heads residents have it pretty darn good considering they have what we think is one of the most beautiful coastal walks in all of Australia, right on their doorstep.
-Since we announced that The Kokoda Challenge team endurance events are coming to the Sunshine Coast Hinterland for the very first time in 2022, we have compiled a list of our favourite nearby walks, which double as fantastic training spots too!
+The Noosa Heads coastal walk has been voted one of Australia's most beautiful coastal walks on several different occasions, and we wholeheartedly agree!
+We think Noosa Heads residents have it pretty darn good having this coastal walk right on their doorstep.
+Since The Kokoda Challenge team endurance events are now on the Sunshine Coast (our first events were in 2022), we have compiled a list of our favourite nearby walks, which double as fantastic training spots too!

 If you’re training for the 18, 30 or 48 kilometre Kokoda Challenge, this coastal walk is a great place to get some training in before and after work, as it is a popular spot for both trail runners and hikers.
 Plus it boasts the most phenomenal views of some of Noosa Heads beast beaches.